SainteCroquette/kysely-schema-validator/README.md

   - Programmatic API – Use a TypeScript function to integrate into custom scripts.

 ## Status

+Naive implementation of schema validation is complete.
+Relational constraints will not be supported.(just check for column names and types, if it exists it's good) Does not yet support kysely specifics.

+Repository needs to be refactored & cleaned up.
+Not yet published to npm.

+DB introspection is scheduled but not yet implemented.

 This project is in early development.
 Expect breaking changes until version 0.x stabilizes.
 Contributions, feedback, and ideas are welcome!